MehdiJmlkh/Deep-Learning-Course-Homeworks-S2024/README.md

 In this notebook, we are going to implement Variational AutoEncoder (VAE) and Generative Adversarial Network (GAN) on the MNIST dataset.
 VAEs learn a latent variable model from input data.
 They sample from this distribution and decode it to generate new data.
 GANs uses a generator to make images based on a prior distribution.

+- **Denoising Diffusion Probabilistic Models (DDPMs)**:
+In this notebook, we will implement both a Denoising Diffusion Probabilistic Model (DDPM) and a Conditional DDPM.
+For more details, please refer to the original [DDPM paper](https://arxiv.org/pdf/2006.11239.pdf).

 To be completed ...